RHexMan/RHex/Documents/!!PP_Usage.md

 ### PP_Usage

-In Terminal ...

-Get to where the code is:
+In Terminal, go to where the code is:

 `cd /Users/richmiller/Active/Code/PERL/RHex`